joeldelcastillo/ProyectoComas/README.md

 # ProyectoComas
-Web app development for Probability and Statistics class with firebase implementation for analitys.
+Web app development for Probability and Statistics class with firebase implementation for hosting and analitys.